nianjie/spin/README.md

 ## Spin
-An interesting tool that generates a banner image from latest GitHub activities.
+- An interesting tool that generates a banner image from latest GitHub activities.

-#### experiment with GitHub Actions.
+- Experiment with GitHub Actions.